202C-Pilot/202C-Master-Course/forums-class-discussions.md

 * What makes a job letter effective?
 * What does it mean to write persuasively in a job letter?
 How do you market your skills and accomplishments without being pushy or obnoxious?
-* What seem to be the strengths of each sample job letter?
-What makes them effective?
-* What seem to be the weaknesses of each sample job letter?
-What makes them ineffective?
-* Which of the sample job letters do you think is the most effective?
+* What are some effective aspects of the samples?
 Why?
-* Which of the sample job letters do you think is the least effective?
+* What are some ineffective aspects of the samples?
 Why?
-* What might you do to insure that your job letter is as effective as possible?
-What ideas or strategies might you adopt from the sample job letters?
+* What might you do in your own work to ensure that your project is as effective as possible?
+* What ideas or strategies might you adopt from these samples?
 What might you avoid?

 ## Class Discussion 9.
 Reading: Organizing Your Information